cbarraford/domino-raven/README.md

 domino-raven
 ============

-raven is a command line app that pushes alerts to domino
+raven is a command line tool that pushes alerts to domino